306: Time of the Apes

 The Sasquatch, a.k.a.
-Bigfoot, is a legendary ape-like creature supposed to haunt the Pacific Northwest and western Canada.
+Bigfoot, is a beape-like creature supposed to haunt the Pacific Northwest and western Canada.
 What is generally considered the best evidence for its existence—an amateur film taken in 1967—has been the subject of fierce debate as to its authenticity.
-Koko is a Western Lowland Gorilla who, under the care of her trainer Francine Patterson, has famously mastered about one thousand signs based on American Sign Language and is able to communicate with humans using the signs.
+Koko (1971-2018) was a Western Lowland Gorilla who, under the care of her trainer Francine Patterson, famously mastered about one thousand signs based on American Sign Language and was able to communicate with humans using the signs.
 Chuckles is a common name for chimpanzees in fiction; there are several children's books with that as a character, plus a myriad of plush toys.
 (Thanks to Matthew Kerr for the Koko reference.)

 I’ll pull off that arm again … –Don’t hurt me.

 Joel has pulled off Crow’s arm a couple of times, usually as punishment for a bad joke.
 In Show 302, Gamera, Joel removed Crow's arm for singing the MST3K theme song, and in Show 304, Gamera vs. Barugon, he removed Crow’s arm for using a horrible pun.

 Isaac Asimov (1920-1992) was a highly respected science-fiction novelist and science writer best known for his Foundation trilogy.
 Along with Robert Heinlein and Arthur C. Clarke, he was considered one of the “Big Three” of science fiction.